Leveraged Matrix Completion with Noise: Preliminary

-where $e_i$ denotes the $i$-th standard basis element with appropriate dimension. \end{definition} Note that the leverage scores of the matrix $M$ are non-negative, and are functions of the column and row spaces of $M$.
-The standard incoherence parameter $\mu$ of $M$ used in the previous literature \cite{Candes2009717,Chen20152909} corresponds to a global upper bound on the leverage scores, i.e., $\mu=\max_{i,j}\{\mu_i(M),\nu_j(M)\}$.
-Therefore, the leverage scores can be considered as the localized versions of the standard incoherence parameter.
+where $e_i$ is the $i$-th canonical basis vector in Euclidean space (the vector with all entries equal to $0$ but the $i$-th equal to $1$) with appropriate dimension. \end{definition}

+Note that the leverage scores of the matrix $X$ are non-negative, and are functions of the column and row spaces of $L$.
+The standard coherence parameter $\mu$ of $L$ used in the previous literature \cite{Candes2009717,Chen20152909} corresponds to a global upper bound on the leverage scores, i.e., $\mu=\max_{i,j}\{\mu_i(L),\nu_j(L)\}$.
+Clearly, standard coherence parameters characterize the quality of a matrix from a holistic perspective, while leverage scores from a local perspective.
+Therefore, the leverage scores can be considered as localized versions of the standard coherence parameter.

 Two norms ($\mu{(\infty)}$-norm and $\mu{(\infty,2)}$-norm) with respect to leverage scores are needed in the following concentration properties establishment.
-The $\mu{(\infty,2)}$-norm of a matrix $Z\in\mathbb{R}^{n\times n}$ is defined as
+The $\mu{(\infty,2)}$-norm of a matrix $Z\in\mathbb{R}^{m\times n}$ is defined as

 which is the maximum of the weighted column and row norms of $Z$. $\mu{(\infty)}$-norm of $Z$ is defined as